 BPHC's cross-institutional governance structure is designed to ensure consensus-based decision making on common goals, care models, clinical protocols, interconnectivity, interoperability, budgeting and the value-based payment (VBP) future.
 The structure consists of an Executive Committee, 4 Sub-committees, multiple work groups and a Central Services Organization that supports the Project Advisory Committee (PAC).
-Each committee is co-led by BPHC and Montefiore leadership.
+Committee leadership includes representation from not only SBH Health System but from other key partners across various provider sectors..
 The 75 member seats for each committee include clinical and non-clinical stakeholders from primary care providers, hospitals, FQHCs, CBOs, MCOs and the Bronx RHIO.
 Committee and subcommittees were report to have regular meetings bimonthly, monthly, or quarterly, in accordance with committees and sub-committee charters.
 Ad hoc meetings are held out of necessity to address urgent concerns and meet targets; they also serve as platforms for open discussion, idea exchange and partner support systems.